watson-developer-cloud/discovery-components/docs/components/custom_components.md

 # Implementing a Custom Component

-The components we provide here may not fit your specific needs, and you'll need to write a custom component.
-Below is an example of how this could be done using React.
+The components provided here may not fit your specific needs, and you'll need to write a custom component.
+The following example shows you how this could be done using React.

 ## Scenario

-Let's say you want to use the Discovery's [Answer finding](https://medium.com/ibm-data-ai/finding-concise-answers-to-questions-in-enterprise-documents-53a865898dbd).
-Instead of returning _documents_, we want to get _answers_ from within those documents.
+Let's say you want to use the Watson Discovery [answer finding](https://medium.com/ibm-data-ai/finding-concise-answers-to-questions-in-enterprise-documents-53a865898dbd) capability.
+Instead of returning _documents_, you want to get _answers_ from within those documents.

 ## Implement a custom Answers component

 To make things easier, we're going to reuse the `discovery-search-app` example code -- specifically, within `src/App.js`.
 We'll keep using the search field, but create a custom component to show the top 3 answers.

-First, we need to update the query that is sent out when a user presses `Enter` in the search field.
-The value is set as the `natural_language_query` field of the request body.
-But we also need to enable _answers_, as described in the article.
-To do so, we can set the `overrideQueryParameters` property for `<DiscoverySearch>`:
+The `<SearchInput>` component renders the search field.
+It takes a string input value and generates a `/query` request, passing the value in the `natural_language_query` field for the request body.
+You will need to update that to enable _answers_, as described in the article.
+To do so, set the `overrideQueryParameters` property for `<DiscoverySearch>`:

 ```diff
    ) : isError ? (